 The initiative in Spain supports municipalities participating in the initiative through a dedicated website as well as training opportunities, networking events, child participation activities and research.

-To date, 170 municipalities have been granted this recognition.
-Altogether, the initiative reaches more than 2 million children, representing about 28 per cent of all children living in Spain.
+To date, 277 local governments have been granted this recognition.
+Altogether, the initiative reaches 3,436,715 children, representing about 42% of all children living in Spain.
+We have 298 local child councils (about 11,490 children take part in any of them).

 @UNICEF Comité Español/2016/Joaquín Gómez